 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Unlike stock trading, it’s up to the buyer whether to execute the contract before it expires.
-Instead of buying the asset set forth in your contract — and incurring brokerage fees to do so — you have the right to sell the contract for what it’s worth in the market and take any profits.
+Instead of buying the asset set up in your contract — and incurring brokerage fees to do so — you have the right to sell the contract for what it’s worth in the market and take any profits.

-In fact, options traders rarely buy or sell assets.
+Options traders rarely buy or sell assets.
 Rather, they earn profits from price movements.

 The flip side to flexibility is the premium you pay for it: If the stock price goes nowhere or moves against you, the costs you pay to buy the contract could end up worth more than the contract itself.

-How to trade basic options
+Trading basic options

 You’ll want to first find a brokerage account that offers options trading and at a fee that fits your budget.
 You may need to set up your account for the type of options you want to trade.